-Sister trope to Waterfall into the Abyss, in which water cascades from a seemingly inexhaustible source off the side of a Floating Island or the edge of a Flat World.
+Sister trope to Waterfall into the Abyss, in which water cascades off the side of a Floating Island or the edge of a Flat World while being fed by a seemingly inexhaustible source.
 Also related to Mega Maelstrom, which is mother nature's version of this but with spinning.
 Can lead to an Inevitable Waterfall moment, even in the middle of an ocean.

-- One Piece: During the Enies Lobby arc, the main judicial building Robin is being held in is on Enies Lobby, an island hanging in the middle of an abyss by a narrow strip of land far too frail to actually support it.
+- During the Enies Lobby arc, Robin is being held on Enies Lobby, an island hanging in the middle of an abyss by a narrow strip of land far too frail to actually support it.
 The abyss is in the middle of the ocean, which drains eternally into this bottomless pit.

-- A glitch in Assassin's Creed IV: Black Flag can cause the water under the ship Jackdaw to render incorrectly or not at all, resulting in a steep-sided hole in the ocean where the ship ought to be.
+- Assassin's Creed IV: Black Flag: A glitch can cause the water under the ship Jackdaw to render incorrectly or not at all, resulting in a steep-sided hole in the ocean where the ship ought to be.

-- Final Fantasy XII: The Ridorana Cataract is a huge sinkhole/whirlpool at the eastern edge of the sea that prevents access to the land beyond — ordinary ships get pulled into the cataract, while regular airships lose power if passing over it since the whole area is a jagd.
+- Final Fantasy XII: The Ridorana Cataract is a huge abyss at the eastern edge of the sea, ringed by immense waterfalls, that prevents access to the land beyond — ordinary ships get pulled into the cataract, while regular airships lose power if passing over it since the whole area is a jagd.

 - Luigi's Mansion: Dark Moon: The Treacherous Mansion miraculously stands on a very precarious rock in the middle of a giant sea sinkhole.

-- One of the unlockable friend areas in Pokémon Mystery Dungeon: Rescue Team is the "Enclosed Island," which houses Deoxys.
-It appears as a rocky outcropping in the center of a circular waterfall◊ with a single narrow path leading off screen.
+- Pokémon Mystery Dungeon: Rescue Team: One of the unlockable friend areas is "Enclosed Island," which houses Deoxys after recruitment.
+It appears as a rocky outcropping at the center of a circular waterfall out in the ocean, accessible by a single narrow path that leads offscreen.